Polytoria/Docs/docs/classes/Sound/Properties/PlayInWorld.md

 # PlayInWorld
 ### Description
-Determines whether the sound should be played globally or not.
+When enabled, the sound will be played in 3D world space rather than having the same volume for everyone.

 Property of [Sound](/classes/Sound/)